 For the associations, the goal was to have several onboard, to represent different causes.
 These represented those that normally create a team at the famous 20km of Brussels.
-An event that was canceled due to the pandemic where runners from all over Belgium race for a cause.
+An event was canceled due to the pandemic where runners from all over Belgium race for a cause.

 On the “virtual” event day, runners could choose between a personal goal of 5, 10, or 20 km and choose their preferred route from anywhere within Belgium or Europe.
-The runners took selfies on the app, shared their results, and exchanged with the community of European runners.
+The runners took selfies on the app, shared their results, and exchanged them with the community of European runners.
 Run for Europe is a celebration of the European spirit.
 Together, without borders.
 This race reflects the diversity, beauty, and solidarity of Europe.

-“The Run for Europe was a unique opportunity to show that even in difficult times, we are stronger together,” Martin Sjöberg, Managing Director, QED says.
+“The Run for Europe was a unique opportunity to show that even in difficult times, we are stronger together,” Martin Sjöberg, Managing Director, QED, says.
 We hope to create many more of these uniting virtual events, especially during this difficult time.
 Are you interested in hosting your own virtual run?
 Or go beyond running as winter comes?
 Reach out to us.

 “It was important for us to partner up with several charities so that each runner can decide the cause that they want to support.
-This way our virtual race is not only a sportive challenge with a strong message, but we also make a positive impact,” Elise Kurgan, organizer of the event explains.
+This way, our virtual race is not only a sportive challenge with a strong message, but we also make a positive impact,” Elise Kurgan, organizer of the event, explains.